Take the Next Step

 BHOTC is also just a few minutes walk from the lovely Arsenal Park.
 Arsenal Park features a climber/swing area as well as a water play area.
 This makes a great change of pace for our Preschool children, and gives them something to look forward to on hot summer days.

 Bright Horizons on the Charles is located within The Arsenal On the Charles Office Park.
 Our address is: 400 Talcott Avenue, Watertown, Massachusetts 02472.
-Please visit The Arsenal On the Charles Office Park weblink above for a printable map.

 For Those Who Drive: